 Diagnostic analytics is the second form of data analytics that helps the business in solving critical challenges by answering if something is happening, then why is it happening, and the root cause behind that.
-Diagnostic analytics plays its part when a business with business intelligence dashboards wants to drill down inside the data to find the reasons or factors that affect the business.
-Integrating diagnostic analytics along with descriptive analytics helps businesses in finding relations and architecture of the data to do a quick comparison to build the most reliable data-based decision model.
+Diagnostic analytics plays its part when a business with business intelligence dashboards wants to drill down inside the data to find the reasons or factors that affect the industry.
+Integrating diagnostic and descriptive analytics helps businesses find relations and architecture of the data to make a quick comparison to build the most reliable data-based decision model.

 3. Predictive Analytics

-It is always fascinating to forecast the future, to predict the market trends, change in customer behaviors, competitor analysis to optimize and build state-of-the-art strategies to maximize business outcomes.
+It is always fascinating to forecast the future, predict market trends, changing customer behaviors, and competitor analysis to optimize and build state-of-the-art strategies to maximize business outcomes.
 Predictive analytics is all about forecasting.
-Businesses utilize the insights-driven from descriptive and diagnostic analytics and other historical data sets available to build a recommendation-based model by leveraging advanced statistical and machine learning models.
+Businesses utilize the insights driven by descriptive and diagnostic analytics and other historical data sets available to build a recommendation-based model by leveraging advanced statistical and machine learning models.

 4. Prescriptive Analytics